 Both estrogen and progesterone are essential.
 However, the ratio and how it fluctuates through the 4 phases of a woman’s cycle are of upmost importance.
 Here is a brief diagram explaining the yin & yang of these two important sex hormones.

 Remember men have estrogen and progesterone also.
 Both these hormones are necessary for healthy bodily functions.
-However, the balance is again important although they do not fluctuate in a monthly cycle like women.
+The balance of these hormones is also important for men, although they do not fluctuate in a monthly cycle like women.

 Estrogen is anabolic.
 This means it builds tissue including uterine lining, blood, skin, bone, fat etc. It can also be stored and made in fat tissue.
 This means people who have higher body fat often have higher estrogen and the cycle continues.

-How the body conjugates (binds to) and eliminates excess estrogen or toxic estrogen metabolites is critically important.
+How the body conjugates (binds to) and eliminates excess estrogen is critically important.
 Defects in this elimination system can lead to a build up or reabsorption of estrogen.

 Let’s take a look at the herbs, vitamins, minerals and amino acids that are most helpful in balancing estrogen and sex hormones in men and women.

-Turmeric (Curcumin): is an Ayurvedic spice that contains curcumin which is known for its powerful anti-inflammatory benefits that may help support hormone signalling and feedback.
+Turmeric is commonly used for symptoms of estrogen dominance.
+It is an Ayurvedic spice that contains curcumin which is known for its powerful anti-inflammatory benefits that may help support hormone signalling and feedback.
 In addition, inflammation tends to exacerbate the symptoms of PCOS, fibroids, endometriosis, anxiety, and depression.
 Therefore, adding curcumin to your diet has been shown to reduce these symptoms.

 Turmeric also helps support the liver to eliminate excess estrogen and xenoestrogens as well as toxins, chemicals and heavy metals which all contribute to endocrine (hormonal) disruptions.
 Turmeric may also help reduce digestive bloating and painful periods.
 And a recent study also found curcumin helps to control blood sugar levels and reduces lipogenesis (the accumulation of body fat).
 Therefore, breaking the estrogen dominance cycle.

-Broccoli (Sulforaphane & Indole 3 Carbinol): and other cruciferous vegetables are full of glucosinolates and glucoraphanin.
+Broccoli is surprisingly helpful at fighting estrogen dominance because of the compounds Sulforaphane & Indole 3 Carbinol.
+Broccoli and other cruciferous vegetables are full of glucosinolates and glucoraphanin.
 These compounds are precursors to more potent isothiocyanates like Indole 3 carbinol and sulforaphane.
 You will find 300% more of these compounds in sprouts vs full grown vegetables.
 They are powerful detoxification supporting antioxidants that also increase NRF2 and therefore glutathione.

 Glutathione is our bodies most potent antioxidant and detoxifier.
 Supporting detoxification and elimination of excess estrogen, xenoestrogens or endocrine disruptors is critical in providing a balanced, healthy hormonal profile.
 Sulforaphane is becoming a prized supplement for skin health and is said to reduce fine lines, wrinkles and cellulite by reducing oxidative stress and activating genes that improve collagen and elastin production.

-Resveratrol: is found in pinot and other red wines.
-It’s sometimes referred to as the French paradox as it helps support fat burning by enhancing lipolysis (breakdown of fats for fuel) and preventing the maturation of juvenile fat cells.
+Resveratrol is found in pinot and other red wines.
+It’s sometimes referred to as the French paradox.
+This is it helps support fat burning by enhancing lipolysis (breakdown of fats for fuel) and preventing the maturation of juvenile fat cells.
 However, red wine probably isn’t the best source of Resveratrol.